LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/exercises/beaconsofgondor/README.md

 ##### Module 5
 [Back to Prep for Class 1](../../class1-prep)
-# Exercise: The Horn of Gondor
+# Exercise: The Beacons of Gondor

 Gondor calls for aid!
 Will Rohan answer?